autoplot/documentation/javadoc/org/das2/components/DataPointRecorder.DataPoint.md

+# org.das2.components.DataPointRecorder.DataPoint

-# org.das2.components.DataPointRecorder.DataPointNote this is all pre-QDataSet.
+Note this is all pre-QDataSet.
 QDataSet would be a much better way of implementing this.

-DataPoint( Datum x1, Datum x2, java.util.Map planes )
+# DataPoint( Datum x1, Datum x2, java.util.Map planes )

-DataPoint( org.das2.datum.Datum[] data, java.util.Map planes )
+# DataPoint( org.das2.datum.Datum[] data, java.util.Map planes )

 ***